djordjevic-milan/sample-task/README.md

 ***configMap.yaml***

-his manifest will create `frontend-config` as a config map with non sensitive data like API_URL, NODE_ENV and REQUESTED_API_URL.
-REQUESTED_API_URL is created to only fulfill task scope and does not have any purpose for this application.
+This manifest will create `frontend-config` as a config map with non sensitive data like API_URL.
+API_URL is created to only fulfill task scope and does not have any purpose for this application.
+Because service and pod are in same namespace we do not need to define full path (http://backend.react-app.svc.cluster.local:3000/api)

 ***service.yaml***